What aspirations, wishes, outvie thine and ours O soul?

 The few, very choice, taciturn, whom fate can never surprise nor death dismay.

-Attempting, then, however crudely, a vivid picture of the most flowing grandeur of a fully complete man, well-developed in all that makes a person better, healthier, happier, more commanding, more beloved, and more a realizer of love:
+Attempting, then, however crudely, a vivid picture of the most flowing grandeur of a fully complete man:

 His shape arises,